The Neighborhood Academy has expanded its facility to include a middle school for an all-boys grades 6-8 program.

-Why build a middle school and begin serving boys in the 6th and 7th grades?
+Why build a middle school and begin serving boys in grades 6-8?
 For several reasons:

 - According to the Pennsylvania Department of Education, seven local middle schools are consdered "Failing" (as of 2015);